Clario publishes roadmap for using artificial intelligence (AI) to improve patients’ experience in decentralized clinical trials (DCTs)

 To read the full study, visit Nature Medicine.

-Clario is a leading technology company that generates the richest clinical evidence in the industry for our pharmaceutical, biotech and medical device partners.
-Across decentralized and site-based trials, our deep scientific expertise, global scale and the broadest endpoint technology platform in the industry allow our partners to transform lives.
-Clario’s Trial Anywhere™ solutions have been powering hybrid and decentralized clinical trials (DCT) for over 20 years, enabling sponsors to collect high-quality endpoint data from any modality or location, all while improving patient experience and diversity.
-Clario has the only technology platform that combines eCOA, cardiac safety, medical imaging, precision motion and respiratory endpoints.
-With 30 facilities in nine countries, Clario’s global team of science, technology and operational experts has helped deliver over 19,000 trials and 870 regulatory for over 5m patients in 120 countries.
+Clario is a leading healthcare research and technology company that generates the richest clinical evidence in the industry for our pharmaceutical, biotech and medical device partners.
+Across decentralized, hybrid and site-based trials, our deep scientific expertise, global scale and the broadest endpoint technology platform in the industry allows our partners to transform lives.
+Clario has the only technology platform that combines eCOA, cardiac safety, medical imaging, precision motion, and respiratory endpoints.
+Clario’s global team of science, technology and operational experts have helped deliver more than 27,000 trials and contributed to over 500 FDA and EMEA new drug approvals involving more than seven million participants in over 100 countries.
 Our innovation has been transforming clinical trials for 50 years.

 Clario Media Contact